UlrichIvan/simple_authentication_with_microsoft_graph_Api/readMe.md

   - the application name,in our case you will call him `web_app`

-  - select the support account types : for this tutoriel we will take `Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox` to provide large possiblity from use to signin into your application
+  - select the support account types : for this tutoriel we will take `Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox` to provide large possiblity from users to signin into your application

-  - Redirect URI (optional) : enter the url redirection to receive `idToken` after signin of users. in our case we will enter : `http://localhost:3000/redirect`.
+  - Redirect URI (optional) : enter the url redirection to receive `idToken` after signin of users. in our case we will enter : `http://localhost:3000/redirect/`.

-  - press register button to save all informations enter and selected
+  - press register button to save all informations entered and selected.

 After the validation you will see the information of your account,then you will save two informations: